 The best way to promote beekeeping for the future is to spark an interest in the hearts and minds of school aged children.
-Teachers are able to incorporate bees, pollinators and sustainability into their classroom through a hands on approach led by our community of volunteers.
+Teachers were able to incorporate bees, pollinators and sustainability into their classroom through a hands on approach led by our community of volunteers.

 ECOTOURISM AND JOBS

-Our goal is to introduce bees into communities that can benefit from their arrival in a number of ways.
+Our goal was to introduce bees into communities that could benefit from their arrival in a number of ways.
 This is a project that has been successful in a number of major cities across the U.S., and we found the perfect place in between San Juan and Fajardo to start.
-We have begun building a sanctuary in Loíza which will not only help to increase the number of bee colonies on the island, but also aide the culturally in tune municipality by bringing tourism to the area.
+We begun building a sanctuary in Loíza which will not only help to increase the number of bee colonies on the island, but also aide the culturally in tune municipality by bringing tourism to the area.